Queenie-abosede/Skills-To-Career-Mentorship/Telecoms Customer Churn Report.md

 2. Pivot Tables	Summarizing large datasets
 3. Slicers	Enabling interactive filtering by Customer Status
 4. Charts & Graphs	Visual representation of trends and Patterns

+## Data Cleaning and transformation
+-	Categorical Inputation (Non-Churned Customers): Null entries within the Churn Category were replaced with “Customers” since their status was *stayed and joined* which means they are still existing customers, and Churn Reason columns were replaced with the descriptive value *"N/A"*.
+This decision reflects the business logic that an empty value in these specific fields signifies the customer is still active.
+Some null values were found in other services columns that were replaced with *"unverified"* because they were a boolean response of *"yes or no"*.
+-	Numerical Imputation (Zero Replacement): Null values in quantitative fields, such as *Avg Monthly GB Download*, were replaced with 0.
+-	Created calculated fields: Generated churn flags, tenure segments, and revenue categories.
+-	Geographic Validation: Standardized city names and ensured proper coordination with the zip code database.

 ## 📈 Method of Analysis